Synthesizer

 Overview

-The buttons at the bottom of the Synthesizer window have the following functions:
+Use the buttons at the bottom of the Synthesizer window to manage settings under all tabs (see overview):

 Button Function

-Load Default Loads the last saved default settings to the Synthesizer.
+Load Default Loads the last saved synthesizer settings inside the operating system (the "default" profile) into the current session.

-Load from Score Loads the settings from the current score to the synthesizer.
+Load from Score Loads the synthesizer settings data existed inside the score file (if any) into the current session.

 Fluid (SF2/SF3)